-When installing the element, check that the cleaner housing and element cover are completely in close contact then tighten the nut.
+When installing the element, check that the cleaner housing and element cover are completely in close contact, then tighten the nut.

-- Make sure that bottom cap are securely installed.
-If it is loosely installed, dust will be drawn in and air cleaner will fail to function properly. - ♠ When using compressed air, use safety glasses, face shield and other protective clothes.
+A When using compressed air, use safety glasses, face shield and other protective clothes.
 Never point the air nozzle at anyone.
-Never clean or replace air cleaner while engine is running. - ▲ OSHA approved eye protection rated for 200 kPa (30 psi) is required for air cleaning operation.
+Never clean or replace air cleaner while engine is running.

+▲ OSHA approved eye protection rated for 200kPa(30psi) is required for air cleaning operation.
 Replace element if exhaust is black, or if lack of engine power is noted even after cleaning or element.
 When cleaning the element or element housing, cover the air flow outlet port of the housing with a clean cloth or tape to prevent dirt or dust from entering.
 Do not clean the elements by bumping or tapping them.